What Is Religion

 Main Conclusion Points

-• Religion is not merely a denomination—it is a moral and spiritual guide for life.
+• Religion is not merely a denomination—it is a universal moral guide for life.

-• Religion and denomination differ: religion is universal and comprehensive, while denomination is a specific form or expression of it.
+• Religion and denomination differ: religion represents universal values, while denomination is a particular expression of belief.

-• Fundamental principles of religion—truth, non-violence, forgiveness, self-restraint—remain relevant in every era and society.
+• Fundamental principles of religion—truth, non-violence, forgiveness and self-restraint—remain relevant in every era.

-• The objective of religion is not only divine attainment but the welfare of both society and the soul.
+• The objective of religion is both spiritual upliftment and social welfare.

-• In the modern world, religion must harmonize with scientific thinking, promote social unity, and strengthen humanity.
+• In the modern world, Religion Universal Principle must harmonize with scientific thinking and promote unity and humanity.

 Ending Thought